How to Improve Your Cellular Router Signal

 2. Plug in a Cellular Antenna

 As mentioned, some routers have SMA or TS9 (depending on the router) ports that, with a converter, allow you to attach add-ons.
-While the router has an internal antenna, plugging in a more powerful external antenna may give the extra boost your system needs.
+While the router has an internal antenna, plugging in a more powerful external cellular antenna may give the extra boost your system needs.
 Adapters are also available if the antenna chosen does not have a USB connection.
 This is a very easy option – just plug it in and you may instantly have a better cellular router signal.
 This is a cheaper method than a cell signal booster, but probably won't be enough if your outside signal is very weak.

 3. Use an Extension Cable

-An extension cable plugged into the SMA or TS9 port (a converter might be needed) allows you to put your cellular router close to a window or outside wall, while an USB Adapter is placed right outside where the signal is stronger.
+An extension cable plugged into the SMA or TS9 port (a converter might be needed) allows you to put your cellular router close to a window or outside wall, while a USB Adapter is placed right outside where the signal is stronger.
 This bypasses building materials and is a very low-cost option to consider.

 4. Find Where Your Inside Signal is Strongest